Leaving internet logins with your will

 Some examples of websites where the logins can prove important are email accounts, gambling websites, music websites, stores where you have credit and any online services which you subscribe to.

-However, leaving the login details as part of your will can cause problems.
+Be aware that leaving the login details as part of your actual will can cause problems.
 This is because your will is often effectively put into the public domain after your death, making your logins available to anyone who cares to enquire.
 For that reason, the logical thing to do is to store an informal letter containing the login information and passwords alongside your will, thus making them easy for your executors to find and act upon.
+Security is paramount: make sure that any details of logins are kept safe with your wills.